bcgov/platform-developer-docs/bc-government-organizations-in-github.md

 ### `bcgov`

 The `bcgov` organization contains all public code repositories that hold open-source code or public documents for all BC Government teams working on the platform, including Platform Services.
 This organization is **public**.
-* All product teams working in the Private Cloud OpenShift Platform should use this organization
+* Most product teams working in the Private Cloud OpenShift Platform should use this organization
 * Any member of the `bcgov` organization can create repositories and any existing member can [invite other users](https://just-ask-web-bdec76-prod.apps.silver.devops.gov.bc.ca/) to join the organizations.

 ### `bcgov-c`